Who We Are:

 Melanie Bilenker is known for creating jewelry containing masterful and intricate hair illustrations.
 Melanie beautifully renders photographic images in her own hair that represent quiet minutes, the mundane, the domestic, and ordinary moments.
 She has been featured in many noteworthy exhibitions such as 40 Under 40 at the Smithsonian American Art Museum and the annual Schmuck exhibition in Munich, Germany.
 Most recently, her work was exhibited in the solo exhibition “Mother” at Sienna Patti Contemporary in Lenox, Massachusetts.
 Melanie’s work can be found in several prominent public collections including the Philadelphia Museum of Art, the Museum of Arts and Design, and the Metropolitan Museum of Art.

 Leslie Boyd is an artist, educator, and activist, who makes work about gender, stereotypes, and cultural appropriation.
-Leslie relocated to Denver, Colorado this past summer to head up the Jewelry & Metals program at Metropolitan State University of Denver.
-Before moving, Leslie was an active participant in the Baltimore metals community as the Metals Program Coordinator at Towson University and was one of the organizers of Radical Jewelry Makeover: Baltimore, with a culminating exhibition taking place at Baltimore Jewelry Center.
-This summer Leslie and Rebecca Schena, a JV Collective intern and RISD student, launched an ongoing project called Making Progress, Resources for Social Justice in Craft which aims to compile a comprehensive collection of resources for artists, educators, and students interested in craft as activism or social practice.
+Leslie recently relocated to Denver, Colorado to head up the Jewelry & Metals program at Metropolitan State University of Denver.
+One of Leslie’s most recent projects, Making Progress, Resources for Social Justice in Craft, is a collaboration with Rebecca Schena, a past JV Collective intern and RISD graduate.
+Making Progress is an ongoing project which aims to compile a comprehensive collection of resources for artists, educators, and students interested in craft as activism or social practice.

 Maria Eife works primarily with CAD and 3D printing to create her vibrant & geometric series of limited production and one of a kind works.
-For the past two years Maria has participated in the Philadelphia Museum of Art Craft Show and was honored as a recipient of the “Excellence in Jewelry” award in 2017.
+For the past three years Maria has participated in the Philadelphia Museum of Art Craft Show and was honored as a recipient of the “Excellence in Jewelry” award in 2017.
 In October 2017, Maria traveled to Barcelona to exhibit her work in the annual Joya Barcelona international jewelry fair.
-Maria was a participant in the 2017 Smitten forum and her work will be included in an upcoming group exhibition at the Mercer Museum in Doylestown, PA.
+Maria was a participant in the 2017 Smitten forum and her work is currently on display in the exhibition “Forging A Link” at the Mercer Museum in Doylestown, PA.
 In addition to special exhibitions, Maria’s pieces can be found at several prominent galleries such Ombré Gallery, Jewelerswerk Galerie, and Heidi Lowe Gallery.

-Luci Jockel is a new addition to the Philadelphia jewelry and metals community, having relocated to the city to take over the position of Metals Shop Supervisor at the University of the Arts in January of 2018.
+Luci Jockel is a new addition to the Philadelphia jewelry and metals community and has recently taken over the role of Program Coordinator in the Jewelry + Metals area at Towson University in Maryland.
 Luci is a recent graduate of Rhode Island School of Design, earning her MFA in jewelry + metals in 2016.
 Luci works with an array of animal remains, from honey bee wings to bone, and her work seeks to challenge our relationship with nature, death, and fragility in the hopes of building an inter connectivity between human and animal.
-Luci was a recipient of the Marzee International Graduate Prize in 2016 and will be traveling back to Providence in a few months as an intructor of a wintersession course at RISD.
+Luci was a recipient of the Marzee International Graduate Prize in 2016 and traveled back to Providence earlier in the year as an instructor of a wintersession course at RISD.